Full Webinar: EB-5 Visa Bulletin Backlog Warning

 Let’s break that down.

-The EB-5 Reform and Integrity Act of 2022 (RIA) created new categories of set-aside EB-5 visas for rural and high unemployment targeted employment area (TEA) projects.
+The EB-5 Reform and Integrity Act of 2022 (RIA) created new categories of set-aside EB-5 visas for rural and high-unemployment targeted employment area (TEA) projects.
 A growing number of immigrants who invested in these TEA projects are starting to receive their EB-5 visas.

-The number of available visas is limited.
+Crucially, the number of available visas is limited.
 So, as more set-aside visas are issued, the number of available visas goes down.
-If a set-aside visa category runs out of visas for a given country in a given year, the category becomes backlogged—no more visas will be issued to immigrants from that country until visas become available again.
-For each backlogged country, USCIS will publish a cut-off date, which represents the date through which visas are currently available to investors from that country.
+If a set-aside visa category runs out of visas for a given country in a given year, the category becomes backlogged—meaning no more visas will be issued to immigrants from that country until visas become available again.

-According to this note in the January 2025 Visa Bulletin, USCIS is preparing for one or both of the set-aside EB-5 visa categories to become backlogged.
+According to the above note in the January 2025 Visa Bulletin, USCIS is preparing for one or both of the set-aside EB-5 visa categories to become backlogged.
 To understand this comment from the Visa Bulletin in context, we will look at three similar comments issued in past Visa Bulletins that warned of possible backlogs.

 Brief History of EB-5 Visa Backlog Warnings